 This article will help you:

-A Global Watchlist search identifies whether a candidate is listed on any domestic and/or international watchlists.
-This search includes several international, government and regulatory databases that identify individuals who are either prohibited from certain industries, such as healthcare and finance, or are on criminal lists.
+Checkr's Global Watchlist Records Check identifies whether a candidate is listed on any domestic and/or international watchlists.
+This search includes several international, government, and regulatory databases that identify individuals who are either prohibited from certain industries, such as healthcare and finance, or are on criminal lists.

 - Office Of Inspector General